EDEN: Efficient Dual-Layer Exploration Planning for Fast UAV Autonomous Exploration in Large 3-D Environments: EXPERIMENTS and RESULTS

+\Higher{The fourth simulation environment is the $\textit{City}$ with a scale of $40\times40\times8.5\,m^3$.
+Each method runs $1200\,s$.
+Compared with previous environments, $\textit{City}$ has a larger size and contains denser obstacles, which pose significant challenges to the computational efficiency of each method.
+As shown by Fig. \ref{sim}(k-m), the proposed method executes a straighter trajectory and keeps a higher speed, while comparative methods' trajectories are more curved and their speeds are lower.
+The average computation time for both FALCON and FUEL exceeds $0.5\,s$, which has a significant impact on the exploration of real-time planning.
+In contrast, thanks to EOHDT, the proposed method is able to plan in real-time with massive boundary regions.
+Consequently, the proposed method is $89.7\%$ more efficient than FALCON and $93.5\%$ more efficient than FUEL.
+Moreover, the traveled distance of the proposed method is shorter than that of FALCON.
+This is because $\textit{City}$ contains dense building obstacles, which are far from FALCON's implicit optimal assumption.}

 The last simulation environment is the $\textit{Large Tunnel}$ with a scale of $251.5\times327.5\times2\,m^3$.
+Each method runs $3000\,s$.
 Since this environment is very large, we adopt $v_m=4.0m/s$ and $a_m=6.0m/s^2$ to save the simulation time.
-The purpose of this trial is to test the computational cost of the proposed method in an extremely large environment.
-The comparative method FALCON and FUEL fail to run in this environment due to their memory usage exceeding the maximum 16G memory of the computer.
-On the contrary, the proposed method can accomplish the exploration as shown by Fig. \ref{tunnel}.
-The average computational cost of planning is $20.48\,ms$ which is low enough to plan in real time.
-The average speed is $3.32\,m/s$.
+The purpose of this trial is to test the computational cost of the proposed method in an extremely large environment. \Higher{The comparative methods, FALCON and FUEL, fail to run in this environment due to their high memory usage and large computation.} On the contrary, the proposed method can accomplish the exploration as shown by Fig. \ref{tunnel}.
+The average computational cost of planning is $20.48\,ms$, which is low enough to plan in real time.
+The average speed of the UAV is $3.32\,m/s$.
+The explored volume of the proposed method is shown in Fig. \ref{tunnel}(b).
 The average exploration time is $2441.32\,s$.
 The result shows the proposed method is able to explore large-scale environments.